onshinpei/ds-markdown/README.en.md

 ## 🎨 UI Component System 🆕

-ds-markdown provides rich UI components that can be used independently or in combination with markdown components.
+ds-markdown provides rich UI components that can be used individually or in combination with markdown components.

 ### Core Components